serving the greater phoenix, arizona community

 How do you keep koi?

-There are many who feel that you don't keep koi,
+There are many who feel that you don't keep koi.

-you keep the water.
+You keep their water.

 Why do you keep their water?